Prosecutors will ask to add some lesser charges against Kyle Rittenhouse

 "Certainly with the Huber and Grosskreutz shootings, there's really been almost no evidence presented by the state as to why that wasn't self-defense under those circumstances," said Kim, who has been closely following the trial.

-The defense, led by attorney Mark Richards, rested their case Thursday after just two days of testimony, including a dramatic turn on the stand Wednesday by Rittenhouse himself.
+The defense, led by attorney Mark Richards, rested its case Thursday after just two days of testimony, including a dramatic turn on the stand Wednesday by Rittenhouse himself.

 Copyright 2021 NPR.
 To see more, visit https://www.npr.org.